-How do they approach problem solving?
+How do they approach problem-solving?
 What’s a specific example of how they’ve solved a work problem in the past?
 How good are they under pressure?
 If a client is dissatisfied or angry, how would they handle that situation?
-(Read our full primer on interview questions).

 6. Run a background check.

 Be aware that there are complex legal requirements and restrictions on background checks, many of which vary by state.
-Some states restrict the types of criminal history inquiries you can pull and when in the application process you can inquire about a criminal history, while others require that a role meet specific requirements if you are going to pull a credit history.
-(Some states and cities ban employers from asking about criminal history on job applications altogether).
+Some provinces and territories restrict the types of criminal history inquiries you can pull and when in the application process you can inquire about a criminal history, while others require that a role meet specific requirements if you are going to pull a credit history.
+(Some provinces ban employers from asking about criminal history on job applications altogether).
 To comply with all of these requirements, businesses usually use a third-party agency to conduct background checks.

 There are also regulations on how you can use the information from a background check.
 For specific guidance or advice on background checks, consult with a legal professional.

-7. Make sure they’re eligible to work in the U.S.
+7. Make sure they’re eligible to work in Canada.

-It’s your responsibility to make sure all your employees are legally allowed to work in the U.S. If you hire someone who doesn’t have the right employment eligibility, you could face fines, and even criminal penalties.
+It’s your responsibility to make sure all your employees are legally allowed to work in Canada.
+If you hire someone who doesn’t have the right employment eligibility, there can be penalties.

 After you hire employees